jlelong/vscode-latex-basics/README.md

     npm run test

-The test cases are stored as markdown files under `test/colorize-fixtures`.
+The test cases are stored as `.tex` files under `test/colorize-fixtures`.
 Grammar test results are stored under `test/colorize-results`, which are automatically generated from the fixtures.